-Adding our preferred options for each of these activities to our business-as-usual activities results in an average rate increase of 5.65%, or \$160 in the 2021/2022 year.
-I look forward to hearing the feedback on these ideas.
-In our Consultation Document we've outlined the three projects, their costs and the alternatives we considered.
+As a result of submissions, and council deliberations, our plan proceeds with these projects.
+Adding our preferred options for each of these activities to our core activities results in an average rate increase of 5.65%, or \$160 in the 2021/2022 year.